-The course includes three saltwater lakes and over 60 bunkers, also making it one of the country’s most challenging.
+The course includes three saltwater lakes and over 60 bunkers, making it one of the country’s most challenging.
 The clubhouse includes a popular terrace event venue taking in some of Saadiyat’s best views, with dining available at Hawksbill restaurant.

 Saadiyat Island is only a stone’s throw away from Yas Island.
 Home to the famous Yas Island Marina Circuit (hosting the Abu Dhabi Grand Prix each November), it’s also where you will find Abu Dhabi’s BIG THREE popular theme parks – Warner Bros World Abu Dhabi, Yas Waterworld and Ferrari World.

-Anyone visiting with kids will definitely want to check out this award-winning collection and the nearby Yas Marina, home to many superyachts and a vibrant strip of bars and restaurants.
+Anyone visiting with kids will want to check out this award-winning collection and the nearby Yas Marina, home to many superyachts and a vibrant strip of bars and restaurants.